IntelSoftware/SYCL_101/03_Modern/06_move.rst

 #. user-defined move constructor
 #. user-defined move assignment operator

-Let's show it in the example.
+Let's show this with an example.
 Imagine a class called :code:`MoveClass` with a private member called :code:`str_ptr` being :code:`char*`.
 To show the Rule of Five, we need to declare the following:

 * custom destructor
 * custom copy constructor